-- 18. issue a statement of disclosure as to how demonstration of student interest is used in the application process.
-Demonstration of student interest includes such measures as evaluating students on whether they visited campus, contacted admission representatives before or during a school visit or the frequency of email or mail contacts initiated by the students; - 19. on a case-by-case basis, and when requested, grant flexibility on the institutional response deadline to admitted transfer students awaiting additional admission notifications.
+- 18. clearly publicize policies, such as placement and awarding of credit, based on test results; - 19. issue a statement of disclosure as to how demonstration of student interest is used in the application process.
+Demonstration of student interest includes such measures as evaluating students on whether they visited campus, contacted admission representatives before or during a school visit or the frequency of email or mail contacts initiated by the students; - 20. on a case-by-case basis, and when requested, grant flexibility on the institutional response deadline to admitted transfer students awaiting additional admission notifications.